kayvanx/xc-forensic-toolkit/README.md

   "_comment3": "Set the default namespace.
 Use 'system' for tenancy-wide searches.", "NAMESPACE": "system",

   "_comment4": "Your F5 XC API Token.
 Keep this safe!
-The recommended role is 'ves-io-default-role' on the system and relevant app namespaces.", "API_TOKEN": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx=",
+The recommended role is 'ves-io-monitor-role' on the system and relevant app namespaces.", "API_TOKEN": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx=",

   "_comment5": "Optionally define an LB name to construct a VH_NAME variable for your queries.",